Fast multidimensional convolution in low-rank formats via cross approximation: Introduction

 The algorithm proposed in this paper is simple.
 At first, we use a classic idea of representing discrete convolution in the form of several Fourier transforms and one element-wise multiplication in the ``frequency domain''.
 The crucial step is to interpolate this element-wise product via \emph{cross approximation method}.
 One of the nice properties of the stable (SVD-based) tensor formats (Tucker, TT, HT) is that for each of them there is an algorithm, that allows to accurately reconstruct a low-rank tensor using only few of its elements.
 The Fourier transform steps do not change the tensor structure, and the element-wise multiplication is done via the cross approximation algorithm.

 Our paper is organized as follows.
-In Section 2 we give a brief summary of notations.
-In Section 3 we discuss different discretizations that lead to the discrete convolution.
-The cross-conv algorithm is described in Section 4 and its complexity is analyzed.
-In Section 5 numerical experiments are presented: we compute three-dimensional Newton potentials of different electronic densities.
+In Section \ref{sec-notations} we give a brief summary of notations.
+In Section \ref{sec-discretization} we discuss different discretizations that lead to the discrete convolution.
+The cross-conv algorithm is described in Section \ref{sec-algorithm} and its complexity is analyzed.
+In Section \ref{sec-experiments} numerical experiments are presented: we compute three-dimensional Newton potentials of different electronic densities.
 We also compare our algorithm with one in \cite{khkaz-conv-2013}.
 Finally, we present preliminary results for the solution of the Hartree-Fock equation on tensor-product grids.
+In Appendix \ref{sec-cross3d} we present new cross approximation algorithm -- Schur-Cross3D.